tdewolff/minify/README.md

 - remove comments and (most) whitespace
 - remove trailing semicolons
 - optimize `margin`, `padding` and `border-width` number of sides
-- remove unnecessary decimal zeros and the `+` sign
+- shorten numbers by removing unnecessary `+` and zeros and rewriting with/without exponent
 - remove dimension and percentage for zero values
 - remove quotes for URLs
 - remove quotes for font families and make lowercase